Jeklah/watc/README.md

 ### Common Issues

 **"No matches found"**
-- Binary might use static linking
+- Binary uses dynamic linking with insufficient address information
-- Library might not be in the database
+- Library version might not be in the database
-- Try `--offline` mode to see local analysis results
+- Binary might use static linking or custom libc

 **"readelf not available"**
 - Install binutils package